Upload-Academy/azerothcore-shell/README.md

 ## Support

-Join the [AzerothCore Discord server](https://discord.gg/TZBZ6quZuG) and ask for assistance in the `#supporr-general`, but make sure to read the rules and notices first.
+Join the [AzerothCore Discord server](https://discord.gg/TZBZ6quZuG) and ask for assistance in the `#support-general`, but make sure to read the rules and notices first.